UnvsCom/unvs/README.md

 Development process
 -------------------

+We are contiunally developing in-house with our own team, but we also receive assistance from freelance developers and community driven support.

+We are still in the early stages.
+Bug fixes, patches etc will be rolled out.
+Use our services for FUN & Entertainment only !

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.